Exile (Star Trek: Enterprise)

 "Exile" is the fifty-eighth episode of the American science fiction television series Star Trek: Enterprise, the sixth episode of season three.
-It first aired on October 15, 2003 on the UPN network in the United States, and was the first time the show was broadcast in High Definition.
+It first aired on October 15, 2003 on UPN in the United States, and was the first time the show was broadcast in High Definition.
 The episode was written by Phyllis Strong and directed by former Star Trek: Voyager actress Roxann Dawson.

 Set in the 22nd century, the series follows the adventures of the first Starfleet starship Enterprise, registration NX-01.
 In this episode, Ensign Hoshi Sato (Linda Park) is contacted telepathically by an alien named Tarquin (Maury Sterling), who offers assistance with the Xindi.
 Whilst she visits Tarquin at his home, the rest of the crew investigate another mysterious sphere within the expanse.

 The episode was seen as a take on Beauty and the Beast, with Sterling required to wear a full head prosthetic when Tarquin was in his non-human form.
 Several sets were created in a gothic style to represent Tarquin's home, while the anomalies created by the Delphic Expanse sphere were added in post production.
 The episode was the lowest rated so far of season three, having aired at the same time as Major League Baseball playoffs.
 It received a rating of 2.3, which was 0.3 lower than a re-run of "The Xindi" a week later at the same time as the World Series.
 The critical response was generally positive.